 June – Pearl

 Pearls are the only gems found within living creatures, both salt and freshwater mollusks.
-However, most pearls on the market today are cultivated, since they now occur extremely rarely in nature.
-While they require special care, pearls have an enduring appeal for jewelry, particularly as the traditional June birthstone.
+However, most pearls on the market today are cultivated or cultured, since they now occur extremely rarely in nature.
+While pearls require special care, they have an enduring appeal for jewelry, particularly as the traditional June birthstone.

 Color: Pearl color is the result of a body color and an overtone color or orient present as a lustrous sheen.
 The orient is the color seen as reflected by a diffuse light source.
 The rest of the color is due to the body color.